PE and Sport Funding Allocation for Academic year 2019 - 2020 £17,770

-The Government has again committed to renewing its package of funding for physical education (PE) and school sport.
+Again this year the Government has committed to renewing its package of funding for physical education (PE) and school sport.
 Through this ‘Sport Premium’ the Government is continuing to provide additional funding to support the delivery of PE and sport in primary schools.

 This funding will be ring fenced and will be allocated directly to primary schools across England, providing them with a dedicated resource to buy in invaluable expertise and support.
 Funding will be allocated through a lump sum for each school and a per-pupil top-up mechanism.
 The formula will reference the number of primary-aged pupils (i.e. children between the ages of 5 and 11).

-For this academic year the government have increased the amount of sports funding on previous years.
+For this academic year the government has maintained the increased amount of sports funding on previous years.
 The funding formula for this year is explained in the below downloadable document.

 All our PE premium has been deployed into aspects of provision with future sustainability in mind.

 - The number of upper Key Stage 2 Sports Leaders has continued to increase year on year.

 - Probus School has maintained the Gold School games Mark and has achieved the silver award from the Youth Sports Trust.

 - Staff confidence to deliver high quality PE lessons has improved

 - Staff knowledge and understanding with regard to skill acquisition and small game preparation (including EY and KS1) has increased